Maihoernchen/school/5pk/ideen.md

 		* you need to convince more folks
 	* must be nice to hav washington on your side

-### Competences

-* skill with a quill, I wrote my way out, Ive been reading n writing, talks for six hours, write like youre runnign out of time
-* honor
-* tolerance for pain
-* hamiltons pace is relentless he wastes no time
-* hamilton doesnt hesitate, he exhibits no restraint
-* top notch brain
-* determined
-	* the man is non-stop
-	* looking like a man on a mission
-	* we need bold strokes
-* worlds you keep creating and erasing in your mind
-* ingenuitive
-* fluent in french
-* tactically brilliant
-	* knows what to do in a trench
-* resiliant
-* virtuosity
-* always so quick witted
-* quite the lawyer
-* host unto himself - as long as he can hold a pen he's a threat

-### Vices

-* obnoxious
-* arrogant
-* loudmouth
-* never satisfied
-* determined
-* short-tempered
-* he primps and preens
-* your pride will be the death of us all
-* he'll do what it takes to survive
-* you've married an icarus
-* obsessed with your legacy
-* assume youre the smartest in the room
-* always say what you believe
-	* every proclamation guarantess free ammunition for your enemies

-### Habits

-* use press
-* pseudonymical writing
-* worn opinion on his sleeve

 ### Modern Depiction

 * doenst get enough credit